 According to the Atlanta Journal-Constitution, the five-building complex switched ownership through receivership approximately a year before it was condemned.
 The change in ownership required a city inspection in order to maintain a certificate of occupancy.
 It was at the inspection that a broken furnace was identified and the new owners were given time to have it fixed.
 When it was not fixed the tenants were notified that the units were "unfit for human habitation."

-A Clayton County premises liability attorney at the Law Offices of Shane Smith can review a case with a free legal consultation.
+A Clayton County premises liability attorney at Shane Smith Law can review a case with a free legal consultation.